The Sidehackers: Mystery Science Theater 3000

-On September 29, 1990, The Sidehackers was featured and lampooned on Mystery Science Theater 3000.
-The episode (Season 2, Episode 2) includes one of the few occasions Cambot actually interacts in a way other than filming the experiment, by placing an ESPN-like score graphic during the movie's racing scenes.
+On September 29, 1990, The Sidehackers was featured on Mystery Science Theater 3000 (MST3K) in episode #202.
+It includes one of the few occasions Cambot actually interacts with the experiment other than simply filming it; in this case, the bot places an ESPN-like score graphic during the movie's racing sequences.

-The episode was released on DVD by Rhino Entertainment as part of the third volume of Mystery Science Theater 3000 DVD box sets.
-The collection also included the MST3K versions of The Atomic Brain (episode #518) and The Unearthly (episode #320) plus a disc of six MST3K shorts.
-The four-disc collection was later re-issued by Shout Factory in September 2016.
+The episode was released on DVD by Rhino Entertainment as part of the third volume of the Mystery Science Theater 3000 DVD box sets.
+The four-disc collection was later reissued by Shout Factory in September 2016.

 Edits

-The writers were unaware of the film's darker content when they selected it for the show, only watching it in its entirety during their usual joke-writing sessions.
+The MST3K writers were initially unaware of the film's darker content when they selected it for the show, only having watched the entirety of the film during the writing process.
 They were horrified to discover the scene in which Rommel's girlfriend Rita is raped and killed, juxtaposed with shots of Luke and Lois' children playfully roughhousing.
 This scene, and the discovery of Rita's nearly nude body, were removed from the episode.
-To make up for the missing plot point, the character of Crow later remarks, "For those of you playing along at home, Rita is dead."
+To make up for the missing plot elements, the character of Crow interposes, "For those of you playing along at home, Rita is dead."
 According to the series' head writer (and future host) Michael J. Nelson, "We were all traumatized, the scene got cut, and from that day forward, movies were watched in their entirety (for such potentially offensive content) before they were selected."

 Soundtrack

-The movie's soundtrack LP was issued in 1969 in the U.S. by Amaret Records (ST 5004).
-The music was composed by Mike Curb and Jerry Styner, with lyrics by Guy Henric, and performed by the psychedelic West Coast rock band The New Life.
+The movie's soundtrack LP was issued in 1969 in the U.S. by Amaret Records (ST 5004) with the following tracks: